prymatex/prymatex/README.rst

 What is Prymatex
 ================

-Pryamtex is a simple and flexible text editor.
+Prymatex is a simple and flexible text editor.
 It's written in PyQt4 and it's main aim is to support TextMate bundles.

 Why Prymatex?